Acacia heterophylla: Taxonomy

+Dispersal history

 Genetic sequence analysis has shown its closest relative is Acacia koa of Hawaii; the estimated time of divergence is about 1.4 million years ago.
 A. heterophylla sequences nest within those of the more diverse A. koa, making the latter species paraphyletic.
 Both species are descended from an ancestral species in Australia, presumably their sister species, Acacia melanoxylon; the means of dispersal to Hawaii and then to Réunion (the latter trip a distance of 18,000 km) is thought to have been seed-carrying by birds such as petrels (the seeds of these species are not adapted for prolonged immersion in seawater).
 Both species also have very similar ecological niches, which differ from that of A. melanoxylon.